villani-lab/airway_allergic_asthma/figure_scripts/figure_3/figure_3.md

 use_python("/home/nealpsmith/.conda/envs/sc_analysis/bin/python")
 ```

-**For figure 2, we wanted to focus in on the T cells.
-We subsetted our main data object to just the T cell clusters.
-From there we had a few goals : Find heterogeneity among the T cells, determine which T cell clusters are enriched in AA and ANA and look for DEGs among the T cells.**
+**For figure 3, we wanted to focus on the epithelial cells in our dataset.
+We subsetted our main data object to just the epithelial clusters.
+From there, we wanted to determine the heterogeneity among the epithelial cells and look for phenotypic differences between the conditions and groups.**

-First, we isolated just the T cells from our original data object.
-NK cells were segregated and removed.
-Next, we wanted to determine the optimal number of clusters for our T cells.
+First, we isolated just the epithelial clusters from our original data object.
+Next, we wanted to determine the optimal number of clusters for our epithelial cells.
+Briefly, similar to Reyes et al., we quantified cluster stability at many Leiden resolutions to determine which one should be used for downstream analyses.
+First, data was clustered at many different resolutions ranging from 0.3 to 1.9.
+Next, we iteratively subsampled 90% of the data (20 iterations) and at each iteration, we made a new clustering solution with the subsampled data and used the Adjusted Rand Index (ARI) to compare it to the clustering solution from the full data.

 ``` python
 import pegasus as pg